Language selection

 Appendix A

-Electronic (IID) Import Processing
+Electronic Import Processing

-1. Importer: Apply to the Canadian Nuclear Safety Commission for a licence to import.
+Apply to the Canadian Nuclear Safety Commission for a licence to import.

-2. CNSC: Issue the Licence authorizing import with specific terms and conditions to the Licensee.
+Issue the Licence authorizing import with specific terms and conditions to the Licensee.
 It is the responsibility of the Licensee to review and seek clarification on these terms and conditions as required.

-3. Importer/Broker: Transmit the Integrated Import Declaration (IID) to the CBSA.
+Transmit the Integrated Import Declaration to the CBSA.
 The CBSA will transmit the information to the appropriate Participating Government Department or Agency (PGA) which in turn will assess the information and provide a border related recommendation.
 Information requirements for the importation of nuclear substances and prescribed equipment require specific data elements to be provided in the IID and are listed in the SWI ECCRD's, Appendix B: Canadian Nuclear Safety Commission.
 The Trade Chain Partner should wait to receive the IID notification before sending the shipment to the border.
-The data elements provided in the IID replaces the need to present the licence(s) to a Border Services Officer.
+The data elements provided in the IID replaces the need to present the licence(s) to a BSO.
 The declaration may be submitted via IID up to 90 days before the shipment date for processing as per the SWI ECCRD.

 Import Licence Paper Process